-Types of Dog Harnesses Compared
+Comparing 3 Types of Dog Harnesses

-Front-Clip Dog Harnesses
+1. Front-Clip Dog Harnesses

-Instead of pulling your dog away (back), because the clip is on the pet's chest, an owner can pivot the dog (turn to the side) with a slight pull, usually causing the dog to turn toward the owner.
+Instead of pulling your dog away (back) because the clip is on the pet's chest, an owner can pivot the dog (turn to the side) with a slight pull, usually causing the dog to turn toward the owner.

-- More control over leash pulling, jumping up and other bad leash behavior.
+- More control over leash pulling, jumping up, and other bad leash behavior.

 - Directional steering and help with turning the dog around when needed.